justNeto/nvim-config/README.md

-# Welcome to my justNeto's neovim configuration!
+# Welcome to justNeto's neovim configuration!

-## TODO:

-Add lsp